CUH Logo

 What can I expect after the operation?

-• It is unlikely to be very sore but regular painkillers will be arranged for you.
-If any discomfort occurs it is usually worse for the first few days.
+• It is unlikely to be very sore but regular pain relief in the form of paracetamol and ibuprofen should be sufficient if tolerated.
+Any discomfort usually peaks in the first few days before dissipating.

 • There is a variable amount of swelling and bruising that can occur depending on the site of your cut.
 It is usually most noticeable with wounds around the eyelids and can last 48 hours.
 Swelling and bruising can be improved by sleeping propped upright for the first few days after surgery.